jthegedus/svelte-adapter-firebase/README.md

 </details>

 The final piece is to write the actual Cloud Function source code to reference the output server assets.
-The code is printed during `svelte adapt` and should be placed in your `index.js` or `index.ts` manually.
+The code is printed during `svelte build` and should be placed in your `index.js` or `index.ts` manually.

 This is a flexible solution that allows integrating with other Cloud Functions in your project.
 You can edit the provided code as you see fit.
 The import/require of the generated code will not change unless you change the `firebase.json.hosting.site` or `package.json.main` fields, so you shouldn't need to update this code after adding it.